 Easy to use, it bakes really quickly, and kids usually love anything flaky.
 Mine certainly do, pasties can never be beaten by anything in the world.
 And I’m dealing with some serious fussy eaters here.
 Another pastry is the shortcrust pastry, which I normally use for pies, rather then desserts.

-Potato cheese onion pasty recipe, beautifully golden and flaky, great as a snack or a light meal.
+Cheese, Onion and Potato Pasty, beautifully golden and flaky, great as a snack or a light meal.